5 reasons to book alternative accommodations for business travel

 Autodesk travelers book Airbnb as an alternative to hotels that charge premium pricing in Boston, San Francisco, and other key Autodesk destinations, both due to high demand and price spikes or sold-out conditions from citywide conventions.
 “Eighty to ninety percent of all our Airbnb bookings are individual, and the reasons are typically cost and a desire for something different,” said Mark Papale, Manager of Global Travel Operations for Autodesk, a 3D design, engineering, and entertainment software developer

 3. On longer trips, all the comforts of home

 “Staying in an apartment that is set up for business travel, even having several employees share a multi-bedroom house, is so far superior to even the most luxurious hotel for extended stays,” said Chip Conley, hospitality entrepreneur, author, and senior advisor to Airbnb.
 “Spending a week or a month in a place with a kitchen, an actual living room, in a real neighborhood, is first and foremost the advantage for sharing economy accommodations.”

 Spending a week or a month in a place with a kitchen, an actual living room, in a real neighborhood, is first and foremost the advantage for sharing economy accommodations.

-Gayla Steeneck, Travel Supervisor for IES Communications, a cabling and communications company, said IES has enjoyed significant benefits for the company and travelers by booking Airbnb for long-term projects.
+Gayla Steeneck, Travel Supervisor for IES Communications, a cabling and communications company, said IES has enjoyed significant benefits for the company and travelers by booking Airbnb for long-term projects and extended stays.